-- The FireWall defines different modes to execute embedded software (supervisor/non-supervisor). - The different modes provide restricted access privilege to the memories, and to the MCU peripheral registers.
-In case of illegal accesses performed by the embedded software, a security action is invoked.
+- Supervisor - Non-supervisor mode (also named user mode). - The different modes provide restricted access privileges to the memories, and to the MCU perhiperal registers. - If a protected address is accessed by the non-supervisor software, a security interrupt is invoked by SF8.

-Illegal address
+M6.2 Illegal address

-150 If an illegal address is accessed, then a security action is invoked.
+If an illegal address is accessed (i.e. an unmapped memory space), a security interrupt is invoked by SF8.

-Illegal opcode
+M6.3 Illegal opcode

-If an attempt is made to execute any opcode that is not implemented in the instruction set, a security action is invoked.
+If an attempt is made to execute any opcode that is not implemented in the instruction set, a security non maskable interrupt is invoked by SF8.